LRSORRENTI/TypeScript_Colt_Steele/README.md

 Will be cloning the empty repo down to auto-set the remote, then adding, committing and pushing as frequently as I can

+______

+Course finished, had a lot of fun, I do really to clean up and edit my notes, which I will do, just not today lol